RoryPoulter/A-Level-Project/README.md

 ### Simulation
 The values can be input into text boxes.

-To toggle if drag is included, press the 'Drag'/'No Drag' button.
-If you want to show both flight paths, tick the checkbox.
+To toggle if drag is included, tick the 'Drag' radiobutton.
+If you want to show both flight paths, tick the "Compare" radiobutton.
 Due to the nature of the drag calculations, results including drag are only approximations.

 ### GUI